jadenong/studynotes/physics/03-rotational-motion.md

 To use the right-hand rule, position your right hand such that the curve of your fingers is in the same direction that the object is rotating in.
 Then, if the thumb faces upward, the angular displacement is positive; and if the thumb faces downwards, the angular displacement is negative.

+### Torque

+A torque is the analogy to the force.
+A force causes an object to accelerate; a torque causes an object to rotate.

+### Rotational Mass

+The moment of inertia is the analogy to the mass.
+The moment of inertia measures the resistant of an object to a change in its angular displacement.

+### Lever Arm

+The lever arm is the perpendicular distance between the center of rotation and the point where a force is acting on an object.
+The torque equals the lever arm times force.

 ### Newton's Laws

 Newton's laws of motion also have an analogy in rotational motion.